nathan-bradshaw/GROUP0-SPRING2024-SQA/REPO.md

     * dumpContentIntoFile in mining.py
     * reportDensity in report.py
     * reportProp in report.py
+3. Ran the above methods in order to write logging messages to the SIMPLE-LOGGER.log files

+## Results
+The 3 log files generated from the 5 altered methods can be found in the empirical, FAME-ML, and mining directories.
+The log is called SIMPLE-LOGGER in each.

 ## What we learned:
 - Learned how to make use of logging in order to conduct software forensics in python code.